 - pensioners of State Pension Age

-- people who are placed in temporary accommodation by the local authority on or after 11 April 2018
+- people who are placed in temporary accommodation by the local authority

 If you have made a claim for Universal Credit or are already receiving Universal Credit you can still apply for help with your Council Tax by claiming Council Tax Support.